Manhandled (1924 film): Plot

 The shop girl Tessie McGuire is invited by her boss to a fun party.
 There she acts like a Russian duchess.
 The owner of an expensive department store hires her to attract customers.

-As she finds her way in the New York's higher milieu, she alienates most of her friends.
+As she finds her way in New York's higher milieu, she alienates most of her friends.
+Although she preserves her honor, her boyfriend suspects she is being passed around by wealthy patrons.